rehierl/node-tree-outliner/1-0-mathematics/1-0-0-values.md

 <!-- ======================================================================= -->
 ## Components vs. Elements

+The intention of introducing "components" (aka. slots or containers) is to avoid confusion with the "elements" of a complex value.

 components

-* components are unique entities
+* components are unique entities that hold/represent values/elements
 * no complex value contains a component more than once
-* complex values do not share any components
+* distinct complex values do not share any components

 values/elements